shafreeck/shafreeck.com/content/post/fperf/Build-redis-performance-tool-using-fperf.md

 +++
 author = "Shafreeck Sea"
 date = "2016-06-18T23:15:30+08:00"
-title = "Build redis performance tool using fperf" tags = ["golang", "performance", "fperf"]
+title = "Building redis performance tool with fperf" tags = ["golang", "performance", "fperf"]
 +++

-# Build redis performance tool using fperf

 `fperf` is a powerful and flexible framework allows you to build your own benchmark and load testing tool easily.
 All the knowledge you should